blakelivingston/avr_tinytune/readme.md

 There is also an import utility that generates embeddable code representations of songs, using the save files of the [Renoise](http://www.renoise.com/) tracker-based music composition program as input.
 Renoise offers a demo version that is usable with this project; though I heartily encourage supporting their excellent software if you find it useful.

-Example video, running into an oscilloscope: https://www.youtube.com/watch?v=PtxxCKs822M Features
+Example video, running into an oscilloscope: <a href="https://www.youtube.com/watch?v=PtxxCKs822M">https://www.youtube.com/watch?v=PtxxCKs822M</a>

+Update
+---
+Renoise 3.01 or better is required for song import.
+If updating a song from an older version of Renoise, the volume envelopes in the song need to be "Upgraded" in the envelope editing UI.
+The importer won't pick them up otherwise.

+Features
 ---